-Bruce brings over 35 years of work in college admission to his work at Chadwick.
-Prior to Chadwick community, Bruce served Pomona College as Vice President and Dean of Admissions for 24 years.
-Before Pomona, he was associate dean of admissions at Wesleyan University in Connecticut.
+Bruce brings 45 years of work in college admission and counseling.
+Prior to Chadwick, Bruce served Pomona College as Vice President and Dean of Admissions for 24 years.
+Prior to Pomona, he was associate dean of admissions at Wesleyan University in Connecticut.
 Bruce has written for Newsweek, The New York Times, Chronicle of Higher Education and National Public Radio and appeared on The Today Show, NBC and CBS News and NPR.
-He has been cited in national news outlets on the subject of college admissions, aid and opportunity and contributed a chapter titled, Sanity Check to College Unranked, published by Harvard University Press.
+He has been cited by national news outlets on college admissions, aid and opportunity.
+He contributed a chapter titled, Sanity Check to College Unranked, published by Harvard University Press.